 Pretty much every main bookmaker now offers Virtual Sports as an option to players.
 Even casino and bingo brands are getting in on the act as the lines of sportsbook, casino and bingo blur.
 For example Sun Bingo have recently launched their own Virtual Sports channel.

 Visit Coral's Virtual Sports section and you'll be able to watch the greyhound racing action at their Barking Hall virtual course.
 There's a new race every three minutes 24/7.
 The graphics are good and there's commentary to go along with the racing.

-Like Bet365, William Hill have three different options for virtual greyhound racing.
+William Hill have three different options for virtual greyhound racing.
 Long Hare Hill is home of the flat racing, Birch Park offers hurdles whilst Shoreditch Stadium is for sprint racing.
 Races start every three minutes except for the sprints which start every two.
 The graphics are impressive and there are options for tricast and forecast bets on your betting slip.

 Is There A Strategy

 As with real life greyhound racing there are favourites and outsiders in the virtual field.
 You could use these as guides but whether they'll help you in terms of strategy is another matter.
 You aren't given form guides nor is there any background on participants.
 In essence it's like picking a winner when playing a horse racing game at a beachside arcade.
 In fact this is perhaps the best approach.
 Treat it like a game rather than a sport to bet on!

 Because it's essentially a computerised game, we think that virtual sports require the same respect as slots and table games.
 Bookies are keen for you to wager on game after game with the fast and furious approach.
 It is designed to keep your interest and encourage you to keep playing.
 In many respects it's a case of decide how much you're willing to play, play and then walk away.
 Wagering terms and conditions may apply to bonus offers and above all please gamble responsibly.